A step-by-step guide to what happens during the coronation service

 Here is a step-by-step guide to the order of events during the coronation ceremony.

-There are five main elements: the Recognition; the Oath; the Anointing; the Investiture and Crowning; and the Enthronement and Homage, as well as the Queen Consort’s coronation.
+There are five main elements: the Recognition; the Oath; the Anointing; the Investiture and Crowning; and the Enthronement and Homage, as well as the Queen’s coronation.

 – The processions

-The service begins with the procession of faith leaders and representatives of faith communities, ecumenical leaders, realms and the choir, and then the procession of the King and the Queen Consort.
+The service begins with the procession of faith leaders and representatives of faith communities, ecumenical leaders, realms and the choir, and then the procession of the King and the Queen.

 Charles wears George VI’s crimson Robe of State and Camilla wears Elizabeth II’s crimson Robe of State.